Cell Tower Lease Extensions and Renewals

 Many cell tower companies such as AT&T, Verizon, Crown Castle, and American Tower are aggressively pursuing cell tower lease extensions.
 Also known as lease renewals these companies are contacting landlords sometimes up to twenty years ahead of lease expiration.

-They hire agents such as MD7, Blackdot, The Lyle Company, Tower Alliance, or local site acquisition companies, to secure lease extensions with landlords with business terms that are in favor of the cell tower company – not you the landlord.
+They hire agents such as MD7, Blackdot, The Lyle Company, Tower Alliance, Pyramid Network Services, or local site acquisition companies, to secure lease extensions with landlords with business terms that are in favor of the cell tower company – not you the landlord.

 We want to share with you 3 industry secrets that cell tower companies don’t want you when it comes to cell tower lease extensions.